Sureshpatil4348/Fxlabs.ai_Back_end/ALERTS.md

 - **RSI Threshold**: `rsi_period` (5–50), `rsi_overbought` (60–90), `rsi_oversold` (10–40)
 - **Real Correlation**: `correlation_window` (20, 50, 90, 120)
 - **Behavior**: Insert a trigger when a correlation pair transitions into a mismatch per rules below.
+  - Closed‑bar evaluation: evaluation runs once per closed bar for each pair/timeframe using last‑closed timestamps for both symbols; re‑triggers only after the pair leaves mismatch and then re‑enters on a subsequent closed bar.

 Fixed correlation pair_keys evaluated: